jpcweb/openldap-kubernetes/README.md

 ### Installing

-Create env and a secret files for your admin password.
+Create both env and secret files for your admin password.

 ```bash
 # Create the env file